 Differences in Processing and Coating Formation

-The table below compares the formability and manufacturing risks of different types of metal coatings.
+The table below compares the formability and manufacturing risks of different types of laminated and pre-coated metal.

 PropertyPVF Laminated MetalPVDF Pre-coated SteelSMP Pre-coated SteelPE Pre-coated Steel